ArcticLatent/ArcticPrompter-flatpak/README.md

 ---

+## 📁 Download Locations

+- When you first launch the app, the Ollama binary automatically downloads and installs to `~/.local/share/arcticprompter/ollama`.
+- LLM models download into `~/.local/share/arcticprompter/ollama/models/blobs`.

+---

 ## 💡 Usage Tips

 - Start with Qwen2.5 for concise prompts; switch to Llama 3.2 when you want more verbose phrasing.